Explore atomic-scale simulation workflows – and learn about key precursor properties and the thermodynamics of adsorption

 The rich and often surprising chemistry of organometallic (or metalorganic) complexes means that atomic-scale simulations are an important way to elucidate structure, bonding and reactivity.

-Joining us on the day will be Simon Elliott – a director of atomic level process simulation at Schrödinger.
-He’ll be focusing on these properties, explaining how computing physical properties is equally important for organometallics in homogeneous and heterogeneous catalysis.
+Presenting this webinar is Simon Elliott – a director of atomic level process simulation at Schrödinger.
+Over the course of an hour, he focuses on these properties, explaining how computing physical properties is equally important for organometallics in homogeneous and heterogeneous catalysis.

-Finally, Simon will present simulation workflows integrating quantum mechanics with automatic structure generation, showing the thermodynamics of adsorption during growth or etching and the bond dissociation reactions that are typical of thermal decomposition.
+Finally, Simon presents simulation workflows integrating quantum mechanics with automatic structure generation, showing the thermodynamics of adsorption during growth or etching and the bond dissociation reactions that are typical of thermal decomposition.

 By the end of this webinar you will have…